cguAicKao/cguAicResearchPixio_20260508/README.md

 ### Data

 We use a mixed dataset of fundus eye images and natural images for pre-training.
 Natural images are drawn from ImageNet-1K.
 Fundus images are clinical retinal photographs provided by open dataset, used under an institutional data-sharing agreement for research purposes.
-We sincerely thank CGMH for providing access to these clinical data.

 ### Launch Pre-training